cansik/pg4nosql/README.md

 2. run the command `python setup.py install`

 ### Changelog
+* Version `0.3.1`
+  * auto-commit for very operation as default
+  * save does not affect saving object anymore
+  * bug fixes
 * Version `0.2.4`
   * a lot of bug fixes
 * Version `0.2.0`